diba-io/bitmask-connect/README.md

 yarn compile
 ```

-This will generate the compiled library file, usually named `index.js`, in your project directory.
+This will generate the compiled library file, named `index.js`, in your project directory.

 5. Finally, you can add the compiled library file to your project by importing it in your code: